SS War Baron

 War Baron was a steam cargo ship built in 1916–17 by Northwest Steel Company of Portland for Lauritz Kloster of Stavanger.
-The ship was launched as Vesterlide but was renamed early in 1917 after the UK Shipping Controller her from their Norwegian owners.
+The ship was launched as Vesterlide but was renamed early in 1917 after the UK Shipping Controller bought her from their Norwegian owners.
 She was torpedoed and sunk in January 1918 with a loss of two men.

-Design and construction
+Design and building

 In late 1915 Lauritz Kloster of Stavanger, who at the time was operating four small vessels in the Baltic, decided to expand their operations into trans-Atlantic trade.
 In February 1916 a contract was prepared between the Norwegian firm, A/S Klosters Rederi, on one side and Northwest Steel Co. and Willamette Iron & Steel Works on the other, to build two ships of about 8,800 tons deadweight, and signed in early April of the same year.

 Vesterlide was laid down on 27 July 1916 at the Northwest Steel newly built shipyard on the south side of Portland, and launched on 31 March 1917 (yard number 1), with Miss Marion Virginia Bowles, daughter of J. R. Bowles, the president of Northwest Steel Co., being the sponsor.
 As the ship was the first steel freighter to be built in Portland, the launching ceremony was open to the public, and was attended by a large number of common folk as well as local dignitaries.
 As Vesterlide was launched, two hawsers holding her bow failed and the freighter lunged into water travelling about half a mile across the Willamette River and smashing into sternwheeler hitting her amidships and opening a wide hole in her.
 Three people on board the wheeler were injured as they jumped over board.
 Ruth sank after about 45 minutes, but was later raised, repaired and returned to service.

 The ship was a two-deck, three-island steamer with machinery amidships, and was equipped with all modern machinery for quick loading and unloading of cargo from four main and one small hatches.
 She also had electric lights along her decks.

 While the ships were still being built, A/S Klosters Rederi decided to divest two of them due to delays in delivery and uncertainties related to ongoing World War I. As Britain was trying to replenish huge war losses from its merchant fleet, Cunard Line approached the Norwegians.
 On 26 February 1917 Vesterlide and her sister ship Vesterlen, also being built by Northwest Steel, were sold for about 4,300,000.
 The Shipping Controller was to own the ships, and Cunard Line would manage them.
 On 10 April 1917 Vesterlide was officially renamed War Baron.

 Initially, the cargo ship was scheduled to leave for her sea trials on 5 July but due to the need to erect a gun platform her departure was delayed until 9 July, when she left the shipyard for Tacoma.
 After successful completion of sea trials War Baron returned to Tacoma to load cargo and was handed over to the Cunard Line officials on 14 July.